-REM sleep represents 25 % of total sleep and is characterized by the occurrence of dreams, phasic rapid eye movement.
+REM sleep represents 25 % of total sleep and is characterized by the occurrence of dreams and phasic rapid eye movement.
 Muscle tone is essentially absent.
 There is an increase in respiration and pulse rate with increased brain oxygenation.

 Pathogenesis of insomnia

-This theory postulates that patients suffering from insomnia have increased brain arousal during NREM sleep thus they have reduced activation of key brain areas that once activated cause inhibition of brain pathways and induce sleep.
+This theory postulates that patients suffering from insomnia have increased brain arousal during NREM sleep, thus they have reduced activation of key brain areas, which, once activated, cause inhibition of brain pathways and induce sleep.

-This is supported by the fact that they have higher levels of temperature, cortisol, ACTH, and adrenaline that increases arousal.
-Normal people that are deprived of sleep do not demonstrate hyper arousal indicating that insomnia has an underlying hyper arousal state.
+This is supported by the fact that they have higher levels of temperature, cortisol, ACTH and adrenaline which increase arousal.
+Normal people that are deprived of sleep do not demonstrate hyper arousal.
+This indicates that insomnia has an underlying hyper arousal state.

 Cognitive behavioral model

-This theory states that insomnia has a predisposing factor such as genetic predisposition among family members that interact with precipitating factors such as bereavement, depression, and medical conditions.
+This theory states that insomnia has a predisposing factor, such as genetic predisposition among family members, that interacts with precipitating factors such as bereavement, depression and medical conditions.
 In the presence of perpetuating factors such as cognition and behavioral response that alters homeostasis (daytime nap), chronic insomnia is induced that is irreversible even with the removal of the precipitant.

 Clinical features of Insomnia

-A sleep history provides the assessment of sleeping patterns such as a 2-week sleep log to define patterns of sleep and day activities.
-Sleep hygiene trends such as day time naps, caffeine intake, watching television in bed and daytime tiredness, as well as any history of awakening at night and difficulty falling back asleep.
-That includes any kind of disturbances such as noisy and lighted rooms during sleep.
+A sleep history provides the assessment of sleeping patterns, such as a two-week sleep log to define patterns of sleep and day activities.
+These include sleep hygiene trends such as day time naps, caffeine intake, watching television in bed and daytime tiredness, as well as any history of awakening at night and difficulty falling back asleep.
+That includes any kind of disturbances during sleep, such as noisy and lighted rooms.

 A medical history provides any history of known medical conditions that may induce insomnia.
 This is usually done with a general medical questionnaire that contains relevant indicators, such as any bothering pain, known malignancy or chronic disease that may cause discomfort, as well as the history of medication use such as theophylline and antidepressants that would alter the sleep pattern.